Looking for upper extremity exercises for spinal cord injury?

 Rowing is an upper extremity exercise that does not require any leg movement.

-Put your arms out in front of you and then pull them back in towards your body.
+Put your arms out in front of you and then pull them back in towards your body with your elbows bent.
+You should feel your shoulder blades squeezing together on your back.

 9. Swim Strokes